stitchdata/docs/_data-structure/querying-append-only-tables.md

 # -------------------------- #

 sections:
+  - title: "Before using this guide"
+    anchor: "before-using-guide"
+    summary: "Things to know before using this guide"
+    content: |
+      Before using this guide, note that:

+      - You may need to modify the queries in this guide to use them yourself
+      - Stitch Support's expertise lies in replicating data, and as such does not provide data analysis or querying assistance.
+We can, however, help with data discrepancies.

+         If you'd like assistance with analysis or business intelligence solutions, we recommend reaching out to one of our [analytics partners]({{ site.partners }}){:target="new"}.

   - title: "Using system columns to identify record versions"
     anchor: "using-system-column"
     summary: "Columns you can use to identify record versions"